-Council conducts indexation each year and revalues the operational land every five years.
-The next revaluation is due on 2027/2028 financial year.
+Council revalues the operational land every five years, the next revaluation is due on 2027/2028 financial year.

 E2-1 Fair value measurement (continued)

 Land under road

 Council conducted the revaluation for the land under road on 30 June 2023.
 Council used the valuer general's value to dertermine the fair value of the land under road assets.